osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ***********************
 ## `Get Stream Views Access Control List`

-Get the default stream views ACL.
+Get the default ACL for the Stream Views collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**